wongeddiek/js_todo_list/README.md

 # Todo List JavaScript App

-Initial Repository for creating a basic todo list in purely frontend tools: HTML/CSS/JS
+Initial Repository for creating a basic todo list with only front-end tools: HTML/CSS/JS

 # Preview